VP-Bhatt/Blogs-webapp/README.md

 Clone repository in your PC.
 Extract the files.
 Install dependencies using
-npm install in cmd(open cmd prompt in the folder containing files)
+# npm install in cmd(open cmd prompt in the folder containing files)
-after all packages get installed run node app.js website will be hosted on your default browser at http://localhost:3000
+after all packages get installed run node app.js in cmd. website will be hosted on your default browser at http://localhost:3000